Nosto/nosto-shopware/README.md

 `/engine/Shopware/Plugins/Local/Frontend/NostoTagging` directory of the Shopware installation.
 For the plugin to work, it's dependencies need to be installed.
 For this we recommend using [composer](https://getcomposer.org/), which is a dependency manager for PHP.
-By executing `composer install` in the plugins root folder, the dependencies will be automatically fetched and installed in a `vendor` folder relative to the plugin root directory.
+By executing composer install in the plugins root folder, the dependencies will be automatically fetched and installed in a vendor folder relative to the plugin root directory.

 After this, the plugin can be activated in the Shopware Plugin Manager.

 ### Configuration

-The plugin creates a new menu item during installation, that is located under the `Settings` menu in the backend.
+The plugin creates a new menu item during installation, that is located under the Settings menu in the backend.
 Note that you may have to clear the cache and reload the backend for the menu item to show up.

-By clicking the menu item, a window will open showing a Nosto account configuration per shop that is installed.
-You will need a Nosto account for each shop.
+By clicking the menu item, a window will open showing the Nosto account configuration per shop that is installed.
+You will need one Nosto account for each shop.

 Creating the account is as easy as clicking the install button on the page.
 Note the email field above it.
 You will need to enter your own email to be able to